Skip to main content

 Payment Troubleshooting

 • The K-Lataus app is the most reliable payment method.
-If your physical card is not working, start the session through the app.
+Open the app, select the charger, and tap start.

 • K-Lataus pricing is per kWh.
 The app displays the current rate before you start each session.
 No surprise charges.